keceli/README/conda.md

 You can use environment.yml files to simplify the process of installing packages from different channels.
 Don't forget to include jupyter nb_conda ipykernel modules in your list of modules to be installed.

+Note that `environment.yml` does not work with `conda install --file <filename>`.
+You need to create the installation file with `conda list --export`.
 # sample environment.yml
 ```
 name: chemdash